-And of course, if their private belief that the company is doomed turns out to be right, there's plenty of time down the road to make a second commission by opining that the circumstances have now changed, and it's time to sell that stock they told you to buy three months ago.
+And of course, if their private belief that the company is doomed turns out to be right, there's plenty of time down the road to make a second commission by opining that the circumstances have now changed, and that it's time to sell that stock they told you to buy three months ago.

 Gurus gone mild

 But the desire to make sales and earn commissions is only half the story.
-The other reason that Wall Street analysts tend to make bad calls in public -- even when they're right in private -- is the fact that they are (not to put too fine a point on it) a bunch of desk-bound, paycheck-driven bureaucrats.
+The other reason that Wall Street analysts tend to make bad calls in public -- even when they're right in private -- is that they are (not to put too fine a point on it) a bunch of desk-bound, paycheck-driven bureaucrats.

 To see why that's so, let's turn for a moment to legendary investor and former head of the Fidelity Magellan fund Peter Lynch.
-He summed up Wall Street analysts' thinking on questions such as the Sun/Standard dilemma thusly: "Success is one thing, but it's more important not to look bad if you fail."
+He summed up Wall Street analysts' thinking on questions such as the Juniper/Valero dilemma thusly: "Success is one thing, but it's more important not to look bad if you fail."

 Thus, analysts have learned that there's safety in numbers.
 The cow that wanders from the herd gets eaten by wolves (or thrown to them by an irate mutual fund manager).
 But as long as the analyst sticks with the rest of the cattle, it doesn't much matter whether the herd's moving in the right direction or the wrong -- the analyst's job is safe.